victorspaceRMW/Image-Processing-and-Computer-Vision-Summary/README.md

 # ImageProcessing
-Here are Python and MATLAB image processing programs.Maybe there will be more languages in the future.
+Here are Python and MATLAB image processing programs.

 I am extremely interested in the field of image processing and computer vision.
 Especially applying them to industry.